knjname/2017-07_launch-redmine/README.md

    $ vagrant up
    ```
 3. Then initializing vbox process gets started.
 4. A disk image file `docker-disk-volume.vdi` (up to 50GiB) will be created.
-This has been mounted to `/opt/docker`.
+This will have been mounted to `/opt/docker`.
 DO NOT REMOVE.
 5. After all initialization process finished, open http://localhost:18080.
 There is a Redmine. (`admin`/`admin123`)

 ## Resources